lqc/thinkcspy/source/stacks.rst

     >>> import re
     >>> re.split("([^0-9])", "123+456*/")
     ['123', '+', '456', '*', '', '/', '']

-Notice that the order of the arguments is different from ``string.split``; the delimiter comes before the string.

 The resulting list includes the operands ``123`` and ``456`` and the operators ``*`` and ``/``.
 It also includes two empty strings that are inserted after the